sertansenturk/cookiecutter-ds-docker/docs/project.rst

 Makefile
 =========================================

-Below, we introduce some useful ``Makefile`` commands to interact with the project.
-For all commands, please refer to the help by running on the terminal:
+``Makefile`` commands are used extensively to interact with the project.
+For a list of commands, please refer to the help by running on the terminal:

 .. code:: bash